Functions as AI Agents

 Strict Contracts vs. Fuzzy Contracts

-In traditional programming paradigms, function inputs are (mostly) static.
+Usually, function inputs are (mostly) static.
 You can't simply provide Gary Oldman to f send_email(address).
 (Well, you can - but it won't send the email to Gary Oldman.)

 To make this work properly in code, you'd typically call f get_email_by_name(name) and then pipe that result to send_email().
 However, in real-life scenarios, you'd need to handle multiple results for "Gary Oldman" in the database (among other complexities).
 Due to the inability to make deterministic guarantees about finding the right result, you might throw an exception if you don't find an exact match for the name, or, as is often the case, defer to human intervention.